Deep Learning

 Image of Deep Learning

 Artificial Intelligence (AI) has been a rapidly evolving field, garnering significant attention and transforming various industries.
 One of the most groundbreaking subsets of AI is deep learning, which has revolutionized the way machines perceive, learn, and make decisions.
 At the heart of deep learning lies neural networks, computational models inspired by the human brain's structure and functioning.
-In this article by Academic Block, we explore the intricacies of deep learning, focusing on neural networks and their architectures.
+In this article by Academic Block, dive into Deep Learning where we explore the intricacies of deep learning with focusing on neural networks and their architectures.

 Understanding Neural Networks